kyma-incubator/compass/docs/compass/02-03-app-runtime-flow.md

 1. Administrator sends a request to provision a new Runtime.
 2. Runtime Provisioner requests Runtime configuration from the Director.
 3. Director returns Runtime configuration to the Runtime Provisioner.
-4. Runtime Provisioner requests a one-time token from the Connector component.
+4. Runtime Provisioner requests a one-time token from the Connector.
 5. Connector generates a one-time token for the Runtime.
 6. Connector returns the token to the Runtime Provisioner.
-7. Runtime Provisioner provisions a Runtime.
+7. Runtime Provisioner provisions the Runtime.
 8. Runtime Provisioner injects Runtime configuration along with the one-time token to the Runtime Agent.
 9. Runtime Agent uses the token to set up a trusted connection between Compass and the Runtime.